simonsobs/socs/docs/agents/smurf_recorder.rst

 Docker
 ``````
-The Timestream Aggregator should be configured to run in a Docker container.
+The SMuRF Recorder should be configured to run in a Docker container.
 An
 example docker-compose service configuration is shown here::

-  timestream-aggregator:
+  ocs-smurf-recorder:
-    image: simonsobs/timestream-aggregator
+    image: simonsobs/ocs-smurf-recorder
     hostname: ocs-docker
     volumes:
       - ${OCS_CONFIG_DIR}:/config:ro